dannya101/Car-Parts-E-commerce/README.md

 # Notes on Operation

 Docker will use a volume to save your image uploads in the ./uploads folder in the local machine allowing them to persist when the server restarts

+In order to access the admin page to add products, you must have a user profile that has admin permissions.
+When setting up the first admin user you currently have to physically alter the DB to set the is_admin column of the users table to true and the user will be given admin permissions.
+The admin page is accessed by directing your web browser to http://localhost:3000/admin.
+Any unauthorized user will be given a "NOT AUTHORIZED" message and will not see any admin options.